dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 Although it is not strictly necessary for the program to run, it is probably good habit to track who is editing each file for the purposes of determining reliability and maintaining editing integrity.

 A component that *is* necessary is a timing file, even if you don't have any tasks you want to use to separate your output.
-Absent any meaningful timing files, the researcher should create a timing file with a column of 0's and a column total with rows indexed by the ID names of the files.
+There are current workarounds if you would like to use the program, and do not have timing files or separate tasks.
+Contact the developer, Matthew Barstead (barstead@umd.edu) for more information.
 Timing files can be created in excel or any other general spreadsheet software, but should be converted to tab-delimited `.txt` files before attempting to load them into IBI VizEdit.

  #### Timing File Example: